stacks-network/docs/_storage/overview.md

 ## User control or how is Gaia decentralized?

 A Gaia hub runs as a service which writes to data storage.
+The storage itself is a simple key-value store.
 The hub service writes to data storage by requiring a valid authentication token from a requestor.
 Typically, the hub service runs on a compute resource and the storage itself on separate, dedicated storage resource.
 Typically, both resources belong to the same cloud computing provider.

 ![Gaiastorage](/storage/images/gaia-storage.png)

 Gaia's approach to decentralization focuses on user control of data and its storage.
+Users can choose a Gaia hub provider.
 If a user can choose which Gaia hub provider to use, then that choice is all the decentralization required to enable user-controlled applications.
+Moreover, Gaia a uniform API to access for applications to access that data.

 The control of user data lies in the way that user data is accessed.
 When an application fetches a file `data.txt` for a given user `alice.id`, the lookup will follow these steps:

 1. Fetch the `zonefile` for `alice.id`.
 2. Read her profile URL from her `zonefile`.